Right now, there are over 2,500 solar farms in the United States alone.

 How Do Solar Farms Make Money?

-Solar farms make money by selling the electricity they generate to the local utility or grid.
+Solar farms make money by selling the electricity they generate to the local utility or power grid.

 Solar farms are an important part of the global transition to a clean and sustainable energy future.
-They provide renewable, emissions-free electricity, reduce our reliance on fossil fuels, and have minimal environmental impacts.
+They provide renewable energy, and emissions-free electricity, reduce our reliance on fossil fuels, and have minimal environmental impacts.

 And while there are some important considerations to keep in mind, the benefits of large-scale solar projects make them an important part of our energy future.